raphaelmor/Polyline/README.md

 ## Features

 - Encode a `CLLocationCoordinate2D` array to a polyline
-- Decode a polyline to an Array of `CLLocationCoordinate2D`
+- Decode a polyline to an array of `CLLocationCoordinate2D`
 - Encode a `CLLocation` array to a polyline
-- Decode a polyline to an Array of `CLLocation`
+- Decode a polyline to an array of `CLLocation`
 - Encode/Decode associated levels (optional)
 - 100% Unit Test Coverage
 - Complete Documentation